Tiny Pretty Things Ending, Explained

 Another important suspect is Caleb, whose feelings for Monique seems to be bordering on obsessiveness.
 At one point in the series, they break up, and Monique starts an affair with her old student and flame, Ramon.
 Caleb appears to be incredibly upset whenever the other two act affectionately towards each other in public.
 With how ominously he says that he has settled one of his scores after arriving at Monique’s office, it is quite possible that he is speaking about Ramon.

-Unlike the rest of the students in his class, Caleb remains fiercely loyal to the director, even going as far as assuring her that he will help her defeat her enemies.
+Unlike the rest of the students in his class, Caleb remains fiercely loyal to the director, even assuring her that he will help her defeat her enemies.
 With Ramon gone, he probably believes that he and Monique can reconcile and build a future together.
 Even Cassie is not above suspicion, especially after the way she says that she has won during her last conversation with Bette.
-She was quite disliked herself before her fall.
+She disliked herself quite a bit before her fall.

-That was probably one of the reasons that Cassie and Ramon had an affair, to begin with.
+That was probably one of the reasons that Cassie and Ramon had an affair to begin with.
 During her coma, people start to build a very fictional idea about her.
 The moment she wakes up, those illusions begin to break.
-Cassie knew that it was Delia and not Bette who pushed her over the ledge and still lies about it to Isabel because she wants Bette to suffer.
+Cassie knows that it is Delia and not Bette who pushes her over the ledge and still lies about it to Isabel because she wants Bette to suffer.
 If she has killed Ramon, it was not likely for any personal vendetta against him.
 Her real target now seems to be the Whitlaw family.
-It is possible that she is now trying to destroy them by framing them for Ramon’s murder.
+She may be now trying to destroy them by framing them for Ramon’s murder.

 Read More: Is Tiny Pretty Things a True Story?